 This type of SEO focuses on the “behind the scenes” and issues that impact the crawling and indexing of your site by search engines.
 Some factors include sitemaps, page speed, HTTPS, canonicalization, structured data, and mobile-friendliness.

 ☐ On-Page SEO

-This type of SEO focuses on the content of your site and how optimized the web pages are for relevant keywords.
+A type of SEO that focuses on the content of your site and how optimized the web pages are for relevant keywords.
 Some factors include title tags, meta descriptions, heading tags, image optimization, internal links, and content quality.

 ☐ Off-Page SEO

-This type of SEO focuses on what takes place outside of your website that can impact rankings in search results.
+Another type of SEO that focuses on what takes place outside of your website that can impact rankings in search results.
 While backlinks are the most important factor, local citations, brand mentions and reviews also play a role.

 ☐ Keyword Rankings